bartificer/programming-by-stealth/docs/pbs21.md

 return $(this).text().match(/[$£€]\d+/);
 ```

-This line also contains a dotted expression, so we need to evaluate it from left to right too.
+This line also contains a dotted expression.
+So we need to evaluate it from left to right too.
 The first thing to evaluate is `$(this)`.
-JQuery promises that it will ensure that within the callback, the `this` variable will contain a reference to the DOM object to be evaluated.
-We can convert this DOM object to a jQuery object by passing it to the `$` function, so, the result of evaluating `$(this)` is a new jQuery object representing exactly one html element, the one to be evaluated.
+JQuery promises that it will ensure that, within the callback, the `this` variable will contain a reference to the DOM object to be evaluated.
+We can convert this DOM object to a jQuery object by passing it to the `$` function.
+The result of evaluating `$(this)` is a new jQuery object representing exactly one html element, the one to be evaluated.
 We then call jQuery’s `.text()` function on that jQuery object with no arguments, which will return the text within the HTML element as a string.
-At this point in the evaluation we have a string, so the last thing we do is call the `.match()` function provided by the `String` prototype on that string, passing it a regular expression as an argument.
+At this point in the evaluation we have a string.
+So the last thing we do is call the `.match()` function provided by the `String` prototype on that string, passing it a regular expression as an argument.
 If the string matches the regular expression, a truthy value will be returned, otherwise a falsy one will be returned.

 Breaking down the dots from left to right is the only way to understand code like this, and when you use jQuery, you generate a lot of code like this, so you’ll get plenty of practice!

-### A convention – Pre-fixing the Names of jQuery Variables with `$`
+### A convention – Prefixing the Names of jQuery Variables with `$`

-By convention, many jQuery developers get into the habit of pre-fixing the names of variables that will store references to jQuery objects with a `$` symbol.
+By convention, many jQuery developers get into the habit of prefixing the names of variables that will store references to jQuery objects with a `$` symbol.
 This acts as a good mnemonic – if the variable name starts with a `$`, you can call jQuery functions on it.

 This is not a rule, it’s just a convention.
 It is a convention I really like though, so you’ll see me follow it throughout this series.

 ## JQuery and CSS

 As the previous example shows, you can alter an element’s CSS properties with jQuery.
-Lets have a closer look at the relevant jQuery functions.
+Let's have a closer look at the relevant jQuery functions.

 Firstly, you can read the current value of any CSS property of a given HTML element using jQuery’s `.css()` function.
-The first argument should be the name of the CSS property who’s value you want to retrieve.
+The first argument should be the name of the CSS property whose value you want to retrieve.
 For example, you can get the width of the Ajax aside box in the dummy page (the box has the ID `as_ajax`) by entering the following in the console:

 ```javascript
 $('aside#as_ajax').css('width');
 ```

-Now re-size the window and run the code again, you’ll see that the value has changed.
+Now resize the window and run the code again.
+You’ll see that the value has changed.

-To set a given CSS property, call the same function with two arguments, the property name, and the new value.
+To set a given CSS property, call the same function with two arguments, the property name and the new value.
 To change the background colour of the Ajax aside box in the dummy page, run the following in the console:

 ```javascript
 $('aside#as_ajax').css('background-color', 'beige');
 ```

 Finally, you can use the `.css()` function in a third way to set multiple properties at once.
-Rather than passing a name and a value, you can pass a plain object containing arbitrarily many name, value pairs.
+Rather than passing a name and a value, you can pass a plain object containing an arbitrary number of name-value pairs.
 The keys in the plain object should be CSS property names, and the values the new values for those CSS properties.

-E.g. to set the text colour, background colour, and border of the Ajax aside box on the dummy page, run the following in the console:
+For example, to set the text colour, background colour, and border of the Ajax aside box on the dummy page, run the following in the console:

 ```javascript
 $('aside#as_ajax').css({'background-color': 'HoneyDew', color: 'Green', border: '1px dashed Green'});